-"Alameda County Register" or "Register" means the list of properties officially recognized as historically significant by Section 17.62.050 of this chapter.
+"Alameda County Register" or "Register" means the register created by Section 17.##.050 of this chapter.

 "Board of Supervisors" or "Board" means the Board of Supervisors of the County of Alameda.

 "Building official" means the building official designated in Chapter 15.08 of Title 15 of this code, and his or her designee(s).